 A: POGO reports health information only through the interpretation of aggregate data, not individual data.
 That is to say, no individual can be identified from the reports.
-Most information is published in medical journals or in special reports for a variety of stakeholders, including the Ministry of Health and Long-Term Care.
+Most information is published in medical journals or in special reports for a variety of stakeholders, including the Ministry of Health.

 Q: Can I see these reports?